August 29, 2005

 (4) Potable water supply.

-of sufficient size, strength and established bonds to constitute a dissident
+if of sufficient size, strength and established bonds to

 e.
 Religion

-they are sufficiently strong and established that they may influence an
+ever they are sufficiently strong and established that they may

-individual's actions or attitude even during a war situation.
+influence an individual's actions or attitude even during a war

 g.
 Rural Countryside